The best way to do business money transfer to Canada from the US

 Cost

-You’ll face several fees when making a SWIFT payment.
-Each bank that your business money transfers to on the way to its destination will likely charge a handling fee or a service commission.
+When making a SWIFT payment, you'll encounter several fees.
+Each bank your business money transfers to on its way to its destination will likely charge a handling fee or a service commission.

-Due to the international nature of SWIFT, a set table of fees is difficult to predict.
-The financial institutions that your transfer passes through are likely different from that of another business.
+Due to the international nature of SWIFT, a set of fees is difficult to predict.
+The financial institutions through which your transfer is processed likely differ from those of another business.
 Fortunately, your bank might charge one flat fee to cover the transfer costs.
-But you’ll have to reach out to your bank and speak with them directly to know for certain.
+But you’ll have to contact your bank and speak with them directly to find out for sure.

 And since your transfer will involve changing currencies from USD to CAD, there are exchange rates as well.
 Large retail banks don’t always offer ideal FX rates for SWIFT transactions – they’re often 5% higher than interbank FX rates.